Arefaris/telegram_bot/README.md

 API_KEY_TELEGRAM=your_telegram_bot_token
 API_KEY_OPEN_AI=your_openai_api_key
 PROMPT=You are a helpful assistant.
 Answer briefly and clearly.
+USERS=telegram_usernames,separeted,by,comma
 ```

 PROMPT is used as the system message for OpenAI and defines the assistant's behavior.
+USERS is used to specify who can use your bot, put your username in there
 4. Start the bot

 node index.js